Skip to main content

 • MongoDB port (default 27017) accessible from all backend services

-• Proxy ports for VM connections must be accessible from the outside.
-These are defined in the ticrypt-proxy configuration (e.g. 6000–6010) and firewall rules must be coordinated with this setting.
+• Proxy ports for VM connections must be accessible from outside the network.
+These are defined in the ticrypt-proxy configuration (default 6000–6100) and firewall rules must match.
 See Service Configuration for details.

 Storage Requirements